Srecharan/Leaf-Grasping-Vision-ML/README.md

 | Edge Case Handling (%)    | 92.3         | 94.8          |
 | Overall Success Rate (%)  | 85.6         | 90.8          |

-## Strategic Value of ML Integration

-The ML enhancement layer provides several key advantages:

-1. **Adaptive Learning**
-   - Continuous learning from operational data
-   - Improved handling of edge cases over time
-   - Adaptation to new leaf varieties and conditions

-2. **Knowledge Transfer**
-   - Traditional CV expertise encoded into ML features
-   - Discovery of subtle patterns beyond geometric rules
-   - Hybrid approach combines proven rules with learned patterns

-3. **Future Scalability**
-   - Self-supervised learning enables automatic improvement
-   - Growing dataset allows increased ML influence
-   - Potential for transfer learning to new plant species

-The current 70-30 weighting (CV:ML) reflects a balanced approach that leverages proven CV expertise while allowing ML refinement.
-As the dataset grows and model performance improves, this ratio can be dynamically adjusted based on performance metrics.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.